Antonios-M/CORE_2024/README.md

 The repository is organized as follows:

-- `src/`: Contains the source code for the project
+- `src/`: Contains the source code for the project `ansys/`: Contains simulation files and data on the topological optimisation and detailed analysis of node geometry
 - `examples/`: Example files for assembly sequence and robot prototype
 - `data/`: Datasets of cutting patterns and structural design
 - `gh/`: Grasshopper files for robot protype and structural design / assembly sequence